aweinert-MIT/git-start-and-references/README.md

-# Getting Starting with Qit and Helpful References
+# Getting Starting with Git and Helpful References

 Andrew Weinert's opinion and a curated list of references to help get you started with git, GitHub, and open source development.